aftabh4004/dockerprojectIIEC-RISE/README.md

 ## Configuring the initial centOS image

-First of all get your root terminal.Then pull images
+First of all get your root terminal.
+Then pull images

 ```shell
 docker pull centOS:latest